 Types of Under-Market-Value Home Prices

 In any given market at any time of the year, you're likely to find home prices that sound too good to be true.
-Before you jump on these under-market-home prices, ask your agent to help you understand why those homes are priced so low.
+Before you jump on these under-market-value home prices, ask your agent to help you understand why those homes are priced so low.
 What types of under-market-value homes exist?
 Let's take a look:

 For the most part, these prices are fabricated.
 Nobody knows what the bank will accept, so agents tell sellers to price a short sale really low in hopes of attracting deal-hungry homebuyers.

 However, banks take their sweet time responding to short sales, in part because banks will order a broker price opinion (BPO), and that can take a while.
 If the comparable sales don't support the sales price, it's unlikely the bank will accept your offer.
 There are many reasons to avoid short sale homes.

 You can't fix a bad location.
 You can fix functional obsolescence, but you ordinarily can't move a home from its spot.
 If it's next to the freeway, a landfill, or a commercial zone, you're pretty much stuck.
 Remember the mantra: "Location, location, location."